Town of Midland is situated at the gateway to Georgian Bay's picturesque 30,000

 Georgian College campus with an industrial research and development

-component, and bilingual educational institutions in the neighboring
+component, and bilingual educational institutions in the neighbouring

 community parks, 10 neighbourhood parks, two golf courses, the North Simcoe